-Sendai priorities

-Strategic

-objectives

-Contributes to Sendai Framework Priority 1

-Sharing evidence and knowledge on resilience approaches

-- 1.1 Risk profiles and hazard maps accessible and utilized. - 1.2 Knowledge products to support disaster and climate resilience utilized. - 1.3 Innovative solutions for addressing natural hazards and climate change risk utilized. - 1.4 Good practices, evidence, and results demonstrating effective disaster and climate resilience disseminated. - 1.5 Partnerships and knowledge exchange facilitated.

-Contributes to Sendai Framework Priority 2

-Risk-informed development is adopted at all levels

-- 2.1 Capacity for risk-informed policy formulation in formal institutions strengthened. - 2.2 Understanding and/ or responsiveness to gender and sociallydifferentiated risks increased. - 2.3 Use of disaster and climate risk information in decision making and policy change increased. - 2.4 Civil society and communities, including vulnerable groups, engaged in policy formulation. - 2.5 Planning, regulation, and infrastructure riskinformed. - 2.6 Vulnerable groups empowered to manage disaster and climate change risks.

-Contributes to Sendai Framework Priority 3

-Governments have access to additional investments

-- 3.1 Additional financing for resilience investments from national and subnational governments, development partners, and/or the private sector mobilized. - 3.2 Design and/or implementation of DRM investments by national and subnational governments and/or development partners enabled.

-Contributes to Sendai Framework Priorities 3 & 4

-Disaster preparedness and resilient recovery capacity increased

-- 4.1 Early warning systems and hydromet services strengthened. - 4.2 Vulnerable individuals covered by social protection systems in the event of a disaster. - 4.3 Financial resilience of governments and private sector increased. - 4.4 Understanding and/ or responsiveness to gender-sensitive needs in preparedness planning and/or resilient recovery increased. - 4.5 Civil society and communities engaged in preparedness planning and/or resilient recovery. - 4.6 Government capacity to conduct post-disaster assessments and/ or resilient recovery planning strengthened.
+Sendai priorities Contributes to Sendai Framework Priority 1 Contributes to Sendai Framework Priority 2 Contributes to Sendai Framework Priority 3 Contributes to Sendai Framework Priorities 3 & 4 Strategic objectives OBJECTIVE 1 Sharing evidence and knowledge on resilience approaches OBJECTIVE 2 Risk-informed development is adopted at all levels OBJECTIVE 3 Governments have access to additional investments OBJECTIVE 4 Disaster preparedness and resilient recovery capacity increased Outcomes 1.1 Risk profiles and hazard maps accessible and utilized.
+1.2 Knowledge products to support disaster and climate resilience utilized.
+1.3 Innovative solutions for addressing natural hazards and climate change risk utilized.
+1.4 Good practices, evidence, and results demonstrating effective disaster and climate resilience disseminated.
+1.5 Partnerships and knowledge exchange facilitated.
+2.1 Capacity for risk-informed policy formulation in formal institutions strengthened.
+2.2 Understanding and/ or responsiveness to gender and socially-differentiated risks increased.
+2.3 Use of disaster and climate risk information in decision making and policy change increased.
+2.4 Civil society and commuties, including vulnerable groups, engaged in policy formulation.
+2.5 Planning, regulation, and infrastructure risk-informed.
+2.6 Vulnerable groups empowered to manage disaster and climate change risks.
+3.1 Additional financing for resilience investments from national and sub- national governments, development partners, and/or the private sector mobilized.
+3.2 Design and/or implementation of DRM investments by national and subnational governments and/or development partners enabled.
+4.1 Early warning systems and hydromet services strengthened.
+4.2 Vulnerable individuals covered by social protection systems in the event of a disaster.
+4.3 Financial resilience of governments and private sector increased.
+4.4 Understanding and/ or responsiveness to gender-sensitive needs in preparedness planning and/or resilient recovery increased.
+4.5 Civil society and communities engaged in preparedness planning and/or resilient recovery 4.6 Government capacity to conduct post-disaster assessments and/ or resilient recovery planning strengthened.
+Outputs GFDRR grant activities lead to three types of outputs: Technical advisory services Capacity building Analytical and knowledge products and tools Areas of Engagement: Using science and innovation for DRM Promoting resilient infrastructure Scaling up resilience of cities Strengthening hydromet services and early warning systems Deepening financial protection Building resilience at community levels Deepening engagements in resilience to climate change Enabling resilient recovery Inputs GFDRR provides grant financing, and mobilizes technical experts through its strategic partnerships with the World Bank Group, national governments, and development partners.

-Operating principles

-- ▶ Demand-driven Approach

-- ▶ Leveraging Finance and Development Policy

-- ► Inclusive Approach

-- ▶ Gender Mainstreaming

-- ► Addressing Disaster and Climate Risk

-- ► Knowledge and Good Practice

-- ► Results-oriented Approach

-GFDRR grant activities lead to three types of outputs: Technical advisory services | Capacity building | Analytical and knowledge products and tools

-Outcomes

-Inputs

-GFDRR provides grant financing, and mobilizes technical experts through its strategic partnerships with the World Bank Group, national governments, and development partners.

 All GFDRR-funded grants align with at least one Sendai Framework target and priorities for action (see tables 1 and 2).
-A few examples include grant activities that are integrating disaster risk management (DRM) in the management of cultural heritage sites in Myanmar;

-strengthening crisis management capacity in Jordan; accelerating climate resilience in Romania through policy reforms and investment in risk reduction; enhancing the resilience of local governments against impacts of hazards in Peru; building a foundation for a drought preparedness program in Eswatini; and developing resilience-oriented policies in India.
+A few examples include grant activities that are integrating disaster risk management (DRM) in the management of cultural heritage sites in Myanmar; strengthening crisis management capacity in Jordan; accelerating climate resilience in Romania through policy reforms and investment in risk reduction; enhancing the resilience of local governments against impacts of hazards in Peru; building a foundation for a drought preparedness program in Eswatini; and developing resilience-oriented policies in India.